giellalt/lang-smj/smj.md

 * * *
 <small>This (part of) documentation was generated from [../src/cg3/disambiguator.cg3](http://github.com/giellalt/lang-smj/blob/main/../src/cg3/disambiguator.cg3)</small>

+ * **LEXICON Noun  ** dividing in NounNoPx, NounPx (with a P.Px.add flag)  and NounPxKin (with a P.Nom3Px.add flag)

+LOAN
+LOAN
+LOAN
+LOAN SWE altar

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-smj/blob/main/../src/fst/stems/nouns.lexc)</small>
+# File containing North Saami abbreviations

+## Lexica for adding tags and periods

+Splitting in 4 + 1 groups, because of the preprocessor

+ * **LEXICON Abbreviation-smj **
+ 1. The ITRAB ;	   lexicon (intransitive abbrs)
+ 1. The TRNUMAB ;  lexicon (abbrs trans wrt. numberals)
+ 1. The TRAB ;	   lexicon (transitive abbrs)
+ 1. The NOAB ;	   lexicon (not really abbrs)
+ 1. The NUMNOAB ;  lexicon (not behaving as abbr before num)

+## The abbreviation lexicon itself

+ * **LEXICON ITRAB ** are intransitive abbreviations, A.S. etc.

+ * **LEXICON NOAB ** du, gen, jur

+This class contains homonyms, which are both intransitive abbreviations and normal words.
+The abbreviation usage is less common and thus only the occurences in the middle of the sentnece (when next word has small letters) can be considered as true cases.

+ * **LEXICON TRNUMAB ** contains abbreviations who are transitive in front of numerals

+For abbrs for which numerals are complements, but other words not necessarily are.
+This group treats arabic numerals as if it were transitive but letters as if it were intransitive.

+ * **LEXICON TRAB ** contains transitive abbreviations

+This lexicon is for abbrs that always have a constituent following it.

+ * **LEXICON NUMNOAB ** su, dii

+This class contains homonyms, which are both abbrs for which numerals are complements and normal words.
+The abbreviation usage is less common and thus only the occurences in the middle of the sentence can be considered as true cases.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/smj-abbreviations.lexc](http://github.com/giellalt/lang-smj/blob/main/../src/fst/stems/smj-abbreviations.lexc)</small>

+sme mojonjálmmiid
+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adverbs.lexc](http://github.com/giellalt/lang-smj/blob/main/../src/fst/stems/adverbs.lexc)</small>

+vájnno
+vájnno
+vájnno

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-smj/blob/main/../src/fst/stems/adjectives.lexc)</small>

+Reciprocal pronouns as multiword expression

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-smj/blob/main/../src/fst/stems/pronouns.lexc)</small>

 # Lule Sámi morphophonological rule set

 This file documents the [phonology.twolc file](http://github.com/giellalt/lang-hun/blob/main/src/fst/phonology.twolc)